CesiumGS/3d-tiles/README.md

 <a name="Can-I-use-3D-Tiles-today" />
 #### Can I use 3D Tiles today?

 We expect the initial 3D Tiles spec to evolve until spring 2016.
-If you are OK with things changing, then, yes, jump in.
+If you are OK with things changing, then yes, jump in.
 The Cesium implementation is in the [3d-tiles](https://github.com/AnalyticalGraphicsInc/cesium/tree/3d-tiles) branch.

 <a name="Are-3D-Tiles-specific-to-Cesium" />
 #### Are 3D Tiles specific to Cesium?

 No, 3D Tiles are a general spec for streaming massive heterogeneous 3D geospatial datasets.
 The Cesium team started this initiative because we need an open format optimized for streaming 3D content to Cesium.
-[AGI](http://www.agi.com/), the founders of Cesium, is also developing tools for creating 3D Tiles.
+[AGI](http://www.agi.com/), the founder of Cesium, is also developing tools for creating 3D Tiles.
 We expect to see other visualization engines and conversion tools use 3D Tiles.

 <a name="What-is-the-relationship-between-3D-Tiles-and-glTF" />
-#### What is the relationship between 3D Tiles and glTF
+#### What is the relationship between 3D Tiles and glTF?

-[glTF](https://www.khronos.org/gltf), the runtime asset format for WebGL, is an emerging open-standard for 3D models from Khronos (the same group who does WebGL and COLLADA).
+[glTF](https://www.khronos.org/gltf), the runtime asset format for WebGL, is an emerging open standard for 3D models from Khronos (the same group that does WebGL and COLLADA).
 Cesium uses glTF as its 3D model format, and the Cesium team contributes heavily to the glTF spec and open-source COLLADA2GLTF converter.
 We recommend using glTF in Cesium for individual assets, e.g., an aircraft, a character, or a 3D building.

 We created 3D Tiles for streaming massive geospatial datasets where a single glTF model would be prohibitive.
-Given that glTF is optimized for rendering, Cesium has a well-tested glTF loader, and there are existing conversion tools for glTF, 3D Tiles uses glTF for some tile formats such as [b3dm](b3dm/README.md) (used for 3D buildings).
+Given that glTF is optimized for rendering, that Cesium has a well-tested glTF loader, and that there are existing conversion tools for glTF, 3D Tiles uses glTF for some tile formats such as [b3dm](b3dm/README.md) (used for 3D buildings).
 We created a binary glTF extension ([CESIUM_binary_glTF](https://github.com/KhronosGroup/glTF/blob/new-extensions/extensions/CESIUM_binary_glTF/README.md)) in order to embed glTF into binary tiles and avoid base64-encoding or multiple file overhead.

 Taking this approach allows us to improve Cesium, glTF, and 3D Tiles at the same time, e.g., when we add mesh compression to glTF, it benefits 3D models in Cesium, the glTF ecosystem, and 3D Tiles.

 <a name="Do-3D-Tiles-support-runtime-editing" />
-#### Do 3D Tiles support runtime editing?
+#### Does 3D Tiles support runtime editing?

-A common use case for 3D buildings is to stream a city dataset, color each building based on one or more properties (e.g., the building's height) and then hide a few buildings, and replace them with high-resolution 3D buildings.
+A common use case for 3D buildings is to stream a city dataset, color each building based on one or more properties (e.g., the building's height), and then hide a few buildings and replace them with high-resolution 3D buildings.
 With 3D Tiles, this type of editing can be done at runtime.

 The general case runtime editing of geometry on a building, vector data, etc., and then efficiently saving those changes in a 3D Tile will be possible, but is not the initial focus.
-However, styling is much easier since it can be applied at runtime without modification to the 3D Tiles tree, and is part of the initial work.
+However, styling is much easier since it can be applied at runtime without modification to the 3D Tiles tree and is part of the initial work.

 <a name="Will-3D-Tiles-include-terrain" />
 #### Will 3D Tiles include terrain?